salesforcecli/sf-plugins-core/MIGRATING_V5-V6.md

 The API is completely different, resulting in changes to sf-plugins-core.
 The new philopsophy is

 1. provide limited, simplified prompts for common use cases
-1. plugins that need more advanced propting should import the parts of inquirer that they need
+2. plugins that need more advanced propting should import the parts of inquirer that they need

 ### Changes

-The `Prompter`` class is removed.
+The `Prompter` class is removed.

 SfCommand contains two prompt methods

 1. `confirm` provides boolean confirmation prompts
-1. `secretPrompt` takes masked string input from the user
+2. `secretPrompt` takes masked string input from the user

-Unlike then inquirer base prompts (`confirm` and `password`, respectively) these have a built-in default timeout.
+Unlike the inquirer base prompts (`confirm` and `password`, respectively) these have a built-in default timeout.
 Both take an object parameter that lets you change the timeout (confirm previously took a series of parameters)

 These methods are also built into the `stubPrompter` method for simplified test stubbing.